 - The T flag can be used to raise a trap exception on suspicious memory access.
-This trap can be caught by the Gdb Server tool. - The R flag can be added to report all allocator related operations reported by the operating system. - The C flag can be added to report all execution contexts creation and deletion operations. - The S flag can be added to report all context switch operations. - The I flag can be added to display all processor registers on each errors. - The A flag can be added to display offending memory access details.
+This trap can be caught by the Gdb Server tool. - The R flag can be added to report all allocator related operations reported by the Operating System. - The C flag can be added to report all execution contexts creation and deletion operations. - The S flag can be added to report all context switch operations. - The I flag can be added to display all processor registers on each errors. - The A flag can be added to display offending memory access details. - The L flag can be added to show all spin-lock takes and release.